wazuh/wazuh-documentation/source/learning-wazuh/survive-flood.rst

 thousands of events per second.
 When such a device or devices suddenly take up vastly more than their fair share of network and log processing resources, it can become widely disruptive.

-Log flooding can saturate your network bandwidth and/or overtax your Wazuh and Elastic system components while one gigabyte after another of (often repetitive) log messages are being reanalyzed and churned to disk.
+Log flooding can saturate your network bandwidth and/or overtax your Wazuh central components while one gigabyte after another of (often repetitive) log messages are being reanalyzed and churned to disk.

 Thankfully the Wazuh agent has a flood protection mechanism to prevent one system from creating